sshyran/object-fit-images/readme.md

 ## Main features

-- The code is light on the CPU
+- CPU-light code
-- No other elements are created to make it work
+- No additional elements are created or necessary
 - Once set, position is taken care by the browser
 - You can normally get and set the `<img>`'s `src` attribute: `img.src = 'other-image.jpg'`
+- `srcset` support

 ## Comparison table with alternative solutions